Gene technology legislation

 - BioSecurity, Department of Agriculture.

-Genetically modified products are only regulated under gene technology legislation if there is no existing product regulator.
+Each regulator undertakes its own safety evaluation of the products produced from GMO’s.
+Genetically modified products are only regulated by the Gene Technology Regulator if there is no existing product regulator.

 Genetically Modified Food

-Food must be labelled as 'genetically modified' if it:
+Food must be labelled as 'genetically modified' if the final food product:

 - has altered characteristics.

-Many highly processed foods such as oils are not required to be labelled as 'genetically modified'.
+Many highly processed foods such as vegetable oils are not required to be labelled as 'genetically modified' because the DNA and/or the protein that has been genetically modified is removed in the final product.

 Standard 1.5.2 in the Australia New Zealand Food Standards Code sets out permissions and conditions for the sale and use of genetically modified food.
 These include labelling and other specific information requirements for foods produced using gene technology.

-As part of the national system, South Australia contributes to the assessment of these foods for safety and labelling issues.
+As part of the bi-national food regulation system, South Australia contributes to the assessment of these foods for safety and labelling issues.

 Genetically Modified Crops